-Sentence One/2 Includes author, genre, and title of work.
-Includes a clear statement of the author's theme.
-Sentence Two /2 Explains how the poet develops/and or supports the theme by identifying and explaining the elements of style or poetic devices.
-Sentence Three/2 Includes a statement that identifies the overall structure of the poem.
-Sentence Four /2 Includes a statement of the author's purpose.
-Includes what the author wants the audience to do or feel Sentence Five /2 Includes a description of the speaker of the poem.
-Explains the speaker's attitude towards his/her subject.
-Grammar/Mechanics Writing maintains a formal and academic tone.
+Sentence One Includes author, genre, and title of work. /2 Includes a clear statement of the author's theme.
+Sentence Two Explains how the poet develops/and or supports the theme by identifying and explaining the elements of style or /2 poetic devices.
+Sentence Three Includes a statement that identifies the overall structure of the poem. /2 includes a statement that identifies the over all structure of the poem.
+Sentence Four Includes a statement of the author's purpose. /2 Includes what the author wants the audience to do or feel Sentence Five Includes a description of the speaker of the poem. /2 Explains the speaker's attitude towards his/her subject.